Sunset Park Material Recovery Facility: Activity

 The plant is New York City's primary recycling facility, and processes three-quarters of its plastic, metal, and glass.
 As of February 2018, it processes about 20,000 tons of material monthly, up from 15,000 tons three years earlier, with a daily processing capacity of 1,000 tons.
 The facility's primary purpose is to sort the materials it receives before selling them to other processors.
 The machinery is manufactured by the Dutch company Bollegraaf.

 The material arrives in trucks, mostly hauled from barges, which reduces the total mileage sanitation trucks had to travel previously by about 240000 miles.
 It is dumped into a pile on the main facility's floor where large items are removed manually and the rest put on conveyor belt.
 There are about 2 miles of conveyors in the plant.
 Items removed manually include appliances, which can be recycled, and objects which cannot be recycled like bowling balls, which the facility receives about 1,200 of per year.
 The conveyor line first goes through a slow shredder with large gaps which opens the bags the materials arrive in.
 Particular materials are pulled out of the stream using specialized machines, for example using a rotating magnetic drum to extract tin cans.
-Another machine breaks glass small enough to fall through a disc screen to a dedicated stream below it.
+Another machine breaks glass small enough to fall through a disc screen to a dedicated stream below.
 A drum magnet separates ferrous metals from the glass.
 Optical sorters identify and separate certain types of plastic and paper, with air jets passing selected items from one line to another.
 An eddy current separator removes most of the remaining metals before passing through a trommel at the end of the line.
-Human inspectors are most involved at the end of the process to correct for any mistakes the machines made.
+Human inspectors are most involved at the end of the process to correct any mistakes the machines made.
 The separated materials are then collected, compressed into blocks, and moved out of the main facility, mostly by train.
 The time it takes an object to be put on the initial conveyor belt to when it is bundled at the other end is between two and ten minutes.

 The city pays Sims to process its recycling at a rate of approximately $75 per ton of metal, glass, and plastic that comes from its sanitation trucks.
 When the value of the materials increases, the city receives a rebate.
 In 2019, Sims made nearly $25 million this way.
 The facility's activity and revenue are affected by politics, such as shifting policies in China reducing the amount of foreign recycled material it would accept, and debates over the implementation or expansion of New York's 1983 bottle bill, which allows people to redeem certain kinds of containers for a deposit fee.